 - Fun photo tools CutMyPic, Glitterfly, PhotoFunia

-- Share what you have learnt about Creative Commons and finding Creative Commons images.
+- Share what you have learned about Creative Commons and finding Creative Commons images.
 Tell us about your favorite sources of Creative Commons images.

-- Share your tips of creating your own images.
+- Share your tips for creating your own images.